VP, Marketing at Zipline Games

 Director of Open Source Strategic Services at Black Duck Consulting

 Shawn Briscoe has over a decade of experience in enterprise use and adoption of open source software, open source ecosystems, and strategies for monetizing open source technology.
 Shawn helps clients use open source technologies and methods to achieve their business and technology goals.

 Follow Shawn on Twitter at @shawnallyn.

-Megan is responsible for Black Duck’s social media presence and management of the company’s extensive open source webinar series.
-She is a regular OSD contributor, posting Open Source Weekly Wrap Up‘s every Friday.
+Megan is responsible for communications at Black Duck, managing the company’s social media presence, online content and extensive open source webinar series.
+She is a co-editor and regular contributor at OSDelivers, posting Open Source Weekly Wrap Up‘s every Friday.
 Megan has a background in word-of-mouth marketing and market research, as well as a bachelor’s degree concentrating in marketing and entrepreneurship from Northeastern University.